 JOSEPHINE FALLS WALK

-The trail to Josephine Falls is clearly signposted and it’s a 700-meter walk uphill to the viewing platform which takes no more than 15 minutes.
+The trail to the falls is clearly signposted and it’s a 700-meter walk uphill to the viewing platform which takes no more than 15 minutes.
 The trail is suitable for all sorts of travelers and for people of all ages.

 WHAT TO EXPECT AT JOSEPHINE FALLS

-The Josephine Falls walk is an adventure in itself as you wind through a dense canopy of beautiful flora and fauna before reaching the waterfall.
+The trail to the falls is an adventure in itself as you wind through a dense canopy of beautiful flora and fauna before reaching the waterfall.

-I recommend first heading all the way up to the main lookout of Josephine Falls and then work your way back down the path, stopping in to see the view from the halfway-point lookout, and then finally taking a dip in the bottom pool.
+I recommend first heading all the way up to the main lookout and then work your way back down the path, stopping in to see the view from the halfway-point lookout, and then finally taking a dip in the bottom pool.

 From the main lookout, you will have a clear view of the main falls flowing down into a large catch basin which then cascades down into several other sections, over large boulders, and eventually emerging at the bottom pool.